Make Your HDTV Accept Real 120Hz Refresh Rate

 Choose A Refresh Rate Overclocking Method

-- A very easy method is to use the overclocking feature found in some nVidia cards, such as EVGA Geforce Titan.
+- Use the overclocking feature found in some cards, including EVGA Geforce Titan.
 It has a slider that allows you to raise the refresh rate.

 - Or Install ToastyX Custom Resolution Utility.

 This is a method that works on both GeForce and Radeon.